Hemorrhoids

 Hydrocortisone 1% Cream

-Reduces inflammation by suppressing local immune activity, which helps calm itching, redness, and swelling around the anus.
-It is best for short-term flare-ups and should be used sparingly for no more than 7 days to avoid skin thinning or irritation from overuse.
+Hydrocortisone 1% Cream reduces inflammation by calming the local immune response, which helps relieve itching, redness, and swelling around the anus.
+It is most effective for short-term hemorrhoid flare-ups and should be used sparingly for no more than 7 days to avoid skin thinning or irritation.

 Tucks® Witch Hazel Pads

-Witch hazel acts as a natural astringent, helping tighten irritated skin and reduce minor bleeding.
-These cooling pads soothe burning and itching and are especially helpful after bowel movements or during postpartum recovery when tissue is sensitive.
+Contain witch hazel, a natural astringent that helps tighten irritated tissue and reduce minor bleeding while soothing burning and itching.
+They are especially helpful after bowel movements or during postpartum recovery when the area is sensitive.

 RectiCare® Lidocaine 5% Cream